awsdocs/amazon-ec2-user-guide-windows/doc_source/replatform-sql-server.md

  **Restore**

 A logical and meaningful sequence for restoring a set of Microsoft SQL Server backups\.
-For more information, see [Restore and Recovery Overview \(Microsoft SQL Server\)](https://docs.microsoft.com/en-us/sql/relational-databases/backup-restore/restore-and-recovery-overview-sql-server?view=sql-server-2017)\.
+For more information, see [Restore and recovery overview \( SQL Server\)](https://docs.microsoft.com/en-us/sql/relational-databases/backup-restore/restore-and-recovery-overview-sql-server?view=sql-server-2017)\.

  **Replatform**